 2. Paul was teaching that polygamy is inappropriate

-3. Simply saying that a many should be a “one woman” man
+3. Simply saying that a man should be a “one woman” man

 4. A widower is not qualified

-In other words, many Pastors choose to teach divorce for this verse because that is the only attribute they haven’t engaged.
+In other words, many Pastors choose to teach divorce for this verse because they have not experienced divorce but failed in all of the listed attributes.
 That is, they have failed all the attributes *qualifications* except for “their interpretation” of divorce in this verse.
 Kinda sets them up on a pedestal with all others looking up at them.